UW-Macrostrat/taxa-browser/README.md

 A live demo can be found here: http://uw-macrostrat.github.io/taxa-browser

 ### Funding
-Development supported by NSF CAREER EAR-0949416.
+Development supported by NSF EAR-0949416.